West Ham draw Sevilla in Europa League

 La Liga side Sevilla last won the competition in the 2019-20 season and will host the final at their Ramon Sanchez Pizjuan Stadium.

-Elsewhere, Barcelona have drawn Turkish side Galatasaray.
+Elsewhere in the Europa League, Barcelona have drawn Turkish side Galatasaray.

 German side RB Leipzig will play Spartak Moscow.
 It is unclear where the second leg of that tie will be played because Spartak, the last Russian side left in European competition, cannot play at home because of Russia's invasion of Ukraine.